Sandrog112/ML-Projects-Archive/README.md

-# Data Science Portfolio
+# ML Projects Archive

-Welcome to my Data Science Portfolio!
+Welcome to my data science projects!
 Here, you will find a collection of projects that showcase my skills and experience in data analysis, machine learning, and statistical modeling.
 I am passionate about turning data into actionable insights and developing models to solve real-world problems.

 ## Projects